BirdeeHub/lzextras/README.md

 > you should keep using the one from the luaUtils
 > template as nixCats provides it information that allows it to be faster.

+You could also use [rtp.nvim](https://github.com/nvim-neorocks/rtp.nvim) instead of this function.

 `vim.cmd.packadd(plugin_name)` does not load the after directory of plugins but we can replace the load function used by our specs!